Anniepoo/swiplchrtut/basics.md

 What happens if the Prolog **fails**?

-**We're not in Prolog** - so there will NOT be backtracking to a previous solution.
-Instead, the **entire attempt** to add the constraint to the store will fail, and the CHR store will roll back to it's previous state.
-The original Prolog that added the constraint will fail.
+If that fails, the **entire attempt** to add the constraint to the store will fail, and the CHR store will roll back to it's previous state.
+The original Prolog that added the constraint will **fail**.

+Notice that what it will NOT do is try other valures or go on to the next rule.
+Failure stops the entire show.

 [Exercise]
 .Exercise - Demonstrate failure